-USGS National Wetlands Research Center
+USGS National Wetlands Research Center Lafayette, Louisiana

 The National Wetlands Research Center was founded in 1975 as a part of the U.S. Wildlife Service’s Office of Biological Services.
 The Team was originally headquartered at Stennis, Mississippi, and relocated in 1992.
-Now the operational headquarters, scope of this project consisted of approximately 7,360 SF of building to house administrative offices and laboratory facilities.
+Now the operational headquarters, the scope of this project consisted of approximately 7,360 SF of building to house administrative offices and laboratory facilities.
 Additionally, the project scope also incorporated a separate greenhouse and shop structure of approximately 4,652 SF with parking area, boat storage, loading docks, and service drives.

-The building façade consists of exterior welded cold-formed steel framing, exterior gypsum board with vapor barrier, modular brick veneer units, a flush metal panel system and architectural aluminum curtainwall systems.
+The building façade consists of exterior welded cold-formed steel framing, exterior gypsum board with a vapor barrier, modular brick veneer units, a flush metal panel system, and architectural aluminum curtainwall systems.
 The roof system consists of a combination of built-up membrane and standing seam metal roofing.
 The research aspect of the project required extensive science equipment and casework as well as a controlled piping system capable of handling 15 different liquid solutions.